adace123/todoapp/README.md

 # todoapp
-Simple todo app.
-Built with Node.js, Mongo and jQuery.
+Simple todo app created as part of Colt Steele's Advanced Web Dev Bootcamp.
+Uses jQuery on the frontend and a Node.js/Mongo api on the backend.